 As humans, we’re much better at grasping information presented in the form of visuals than written text.
-So when designing a text-heavy report, look for opportunities to transform text into visuals to make your information more engaging and easier to digest.
+So when designing a text-heavy report, look for opportunities to summarize information by transforming text into visuals to make your information more engaging and easier to digest.

 Don’t use words if the same information can be presented visually.

 Aim for at least a 50/50 balance between text and images.
 At least half of each page should be dedicated to visuals like charts, diagrams, and helpful images.

 As with the simple report design above, every chunk of text in the report should be accompanied by a representative visual.
 The visual should communicate the bulk of the information, and the accompanying text should list out the major takeaways.

 Even if your report requires a more text-heavy approach, try to scatter visuals between the longer paragraphs of text.
 Alternating text with visuals will help keep your readers engaged from page to page like in this report design idea:

 Just remember, functionality should always come first.
 Visuals should be used to enhance understanding–to categorize, highlight, and emphasize information–not just to break up text.
 Choose visuals that make your content easier to understand.